No898/ruby-rails-journey/README.md

 I treat this as a **public playground**, portfolio piece, and study log — everything I learn is tracked here.

+## 🆕 New Focus: GoRails

+As of **Day 11**, I’ve decided to shift a significant part of my daily practice from Exercism to [GoRails](https://gorails.com/) — a professional learning platform focused on practical Rails development.

+GoRails includes screencasts, real-world Rails patterns, API tutorials, background jobs, Turbo/Hotwire usage, and more.
+It aligns closely with my goals of mastering full-stack Rails development.

+A new folder `/gorails` contains notes, exercises, and mini-projects based on GoRails content.

 ---

 ## ⚙️ Project CLI Helper (`exe.rb`)